desa-thomas/Controversy-Aggregator/README.md

 - Researching corporate business practices
 - Exploring industry-specific media coverage through an ethical lens

+The frontend, built with JavaScript and HTML, is hosted on GitHub, while the backend — powered by Python (Flask) and MariaDB — runs on my Raspberry Pi at home.

 🚧 _Note:_ The frontend and API are still under active development.
 Once stable, the app will be hosted publicly.
 In the meantime, you're welcome to:

 - Browse the codebase